 Interface and ease of use

-Because of the ubiquity of Microsoft Office apps, there is a case to be made that people using Office 365 are likely to already be familiar with how Microsoft software works, and be in a better position to hit the ground running with them.
+Because of the ubiquity of Microsoft Office apps, there is a strong case to be made that people using Office 365 are likely to already be familiar with how Microsoft software works, and be in a better position to hit the ground running with them.

-Given that Google Apps is designed to run in a browser, a key question many potential Google Apps users typically have is "will I be able to work offline?"
+Given that G Suite is essentially designed to run in a browser, a key question many potential Google Apps users typically have is "will I be able to work offline?"
 The answer is: yes.
 On a desktop computer, you'll need to do two things: 1) ensure that you've installed Google's Chrome browser and 2) switch on file syncing.
 This will allow you to access and edit Google documents, sheets and slides offline; any changes you make to them will be synced to the cloud when you reconnect to the Internet.

 With regard to Gmail, there is an offline app available for it, which also requires Chrome to run - and again you'll need to ensure you download all your mail before going offline.
 The Gmail offline app is very similar to the mobile version of Gmail - and it's similarly annoying, because you can't switch the conversation view off.

 With Office 365, the best way to work offline on a desktop computer is using the standard desktop applications in conjunction with the desktop version of OneDrive.
-As with Google Apps, ensure you've synced everything to your desktop before going offline - you can then work on any file in Word, Excel etc. and when you reconnect to the Internet any changes you have made will be synced.
+As with G Suite, ensure you've synced everything to your desktop before going offline - you can then work on any file in Word, Excel etc. and when you reconnect to the Internet any changes you have made will be synced.

 Office 365's mobile apps also let you work offline, but as with Google's mobile apps, you'll need to download individual files to your mobile device first to access them on the go.

 The other way to beef up the functionality of both products is to code something yourself.
 If you have the know-how, you can use the Microsoft or Google APIs (application program interfaces) to add a bespoke piece of functionality to your chosen set of productivity tools.
-You can read more about the Google Apps for Work API on the Google Developers site; the relevant information about the Microsoft Office API can be found here.
+You can read more about the Google Apps API on the Google Developers site; the relevant information about the Microsoft Office API can be found here.

-Google Apps vs Office 365: the conclusions
+G Suite vs Office 365: the conclusions

 - Your file storage requirements